-- 52. Before addressing the specific facts of this case, we will explain our approach to investigating complaints of this type. - ^{53.} We can investigate complaints from locally elected councillors where they allege they have suffered a personal injustice because of actions taken by a body in our jurisdiction.
+- Before addressing the specific facts of this case, we will explain our approach to investigating complaints of this type. - We can investigate complaints from locally elected councillors where they allege they have suffered a personal injustice because of actions taken by a body in our jurisdiction.
 This is because where a councillor makes a complaint of this type, they are not doing so on behalf of the council or another public body, but in their own personal capacity.
-They are also not an employee, governed by a personnel relationship with a council, where there are legal limits on what we can investigate. - ^{54.} There is nothing specific in the legislation that sets out our powers (the 1974 Local Government Act) which prevents us investigating complaints about the procedures used by local authorities to investigate complaints alleging breaches of local codes of conduct.
+They are also not an employee, governed by a personnel relationship with a council, where there are legal limits on what we can investigate. - There is nothing specific in the legislation that sets out our powers (the 1974 Local Government Act) which prevents us investigating complaints about the procedures used by local authorities to investigate complaints alleging breaches of local codes of conduct.
 That said, we are not an appeal body.
 This means we do not take a second look at a decision to decide if it was wrong.
-Instead, we look at the procedure an organisation followed to make its decision. - ^{55.} In doing so, we do not take an overly forensic view of reports prepared on behalf of councils by independent investigators.
-We would not for example criticise a minor error in the facts recorded in such a report, unless it appeared that error had a significant bearing on the report's findings. - 56.
-Nor will we comment on all that might be said at a standards committee hearing.
-In such meetings we expect statements will often be made that might be disputed by complainants and others, but which form part of the 'ebb and flow' of debate.
+Instead, we look at the procedure an organisation followed to make its decision. - In doing so, we do not take an overly forensic view of reports prepared on behalf of councils by independent investigators.
+We would not for example criticise a minor error in the facts recorded in such a report, unless it appeared that error had a significant bearing on the report's findings. - In such meetings we expect statements will often be made that might be disputed by complainants and others, but which form part of the 'ebb and flow' of debate.
 We would only criticise the conduct of such a hearing if we considered it seriously flawed.
 We will rely primarily on the written decision recorded by the standards committee in understanding how it reached its findings.